09.06.2025

 Where does latte art come from?

-The origins of latte art are believed to lie in Italy.
-In the 1980s, barista Luigi Lupi and his mentor Pietro Merlo began experimenting with finely textured milk foam.
-Their goal was to enhance the aesthetic of the cappuccino.
+The origins of latte art probably lie in Italy.
+In the 1980s, barista Luigi Lupi and his mentor Pietro Merlo began experimenting with fine-pored milk cream.
+The aim was to improve the aesthetics of the cappuccino.

-The technique soon made its way across the Atlantic to the United States.
-David Schomer, a barista from Seattle, is considered one of the first to perfect the art of free pour, creating patterns directly while pouring the milk foam.
-With this, he took latte art to a whole new level.
+The technique soon spread across the Atlantic to the USA.
+The barista David Schomer from Seattle is considered to be one of the first to perfect the art of the so-called "free pour" - i.e. creating patterns directly when pouring the milk foam.
+In doing so, he took latte art to a new level.

-Thanks to increasingly advanced espresso machines, improved milk frothing techniques and not least the influence of social media, latte art evolved rapidly and eventually led to the official Latte Art Championship, the World Latte Art Championship (WLAC).
+Thanks to ever better espresso machines, improved milk frothing and, last but not least, social media, latte art has developed rapidly - right up to the official latte art championship, the World Latte Art Championship (WLAC).

 Zwei Hände halten eine Tasse mit Latte Art